-ID # Measure and Respective Supporting Actions 6.
-Establish design standards or retrofit standards for Complete Streets.
-7.Promote multi-modal use.
-T 1.2 In support of the General Plan and City land-use policies, maximize infill development.
-(MT of CO2 T12 In cupport of the Congral Dian and City land use policies, mayiming infill development increase land-use and transit efficiencies to support the regional Sustainable Communities Strategy 18 and promote a jobs-housing match.
-In addition, work with developers to prioritize infill development projects and transit-oriented development zones.
-T 1.3 Based on the completed Complete Streets Assessment (existing Mobility program 6), the Complete Streets Inventory Baseline, and the 2020 Bicycle and Pedestrian Master Plan, develop a priority list of complete streets improvements such as retrofits, design standards, and green infrastructure that would accommodate walking, biking, transit use and carpooling.
+ID# Measure and Respective Supporting Actions Anticipated GHG Emissions Reduction (MT of CO2e) T 1.2 Update the General Plan to facilitate complete and walkable neighborhoods, maximize infill development, support the regional Sustainable Communities Strategy, and promote a jobs-housing match.
+Consider hiring a specialist to evaluate the Jobs-Housing Balance in the City and develop strategies to incorporate into community planning and local land-use regulations to address a mis-matched Jobs-Housing Balance to reduce VMT from commuting. Т 1.3 Based on the completed Complete Streets Assessment (existing Mobility program 6) and the Complete Streets Inventory Baseline, develop a priority list of complete streets improvements such as retrofits, design standards, and green infrastructure that would accommodate walking, biking, transit use and carpooling.
 This effort should include a schedule for implementation, prioritization of improvements, identification of whether improvement will aid in walking, biking or transit access, and the plan should ensure equitable roll-out to low-income communities.
 T 1.4 Adopt and implement a micro-mobility policy that promotes ownership of micro-mobility devices, especially among lower income community members.
 Promote equitable access to charging facilities for electric micro-mobility devices.
 T 1.5 Continue to implement 2020 Bicycle and Pedestrian Master Plan goals of developing 153 new bicycle facilities and 32 miles of multi-use paths for pedestrians and cyclists.
-T 1.6 Evaluate and, if necessary, update the City's Zoning Code, Transportation Demand Management Plan (or Administrative Rule 2.26), and California Green Building Code to reflect current transportation demand management opportunities and to ensure the City requires sufficient bicycle parking for new commercial development and retrofits.
+T 1.6 Evaluate and update the City's Zoning Code, Transportation Demand Management Plan (or Administrative Rule 2.26), and California Green Building Code to ensure the City requires sufficient bicycle parking for new commercial development and retrofits.
 T 1.7 Update and conduct Underused Rights-of-Way Study such that a community/business survey and evaluation is completed to understand community perspective on potential barriers to conversions and identify barrier solutions.
 Based on findings, convert recommended amount miles of under used roadways thoroughfare to active transportation corridors to create a connected environment City (i.e., downtown areas).
 As part of the program, launch a public campaign to gain public and business support to ensure success of such efforts.
 Consider having pilot programs (i.e., shutting down street lanes for specific events/periods of time) to demonstrate the advantages of proposed improvements.
-T 1.8 Identify streets for permanent through traffic closures to promote walking, biking, and other forms of active transportation.
-T 1.9 Identify areas of the City to remove parking and/or additional traffic lanes to prioritize outdoor seating and make permanent outdoor dining established during COVID 19.
-T 1.10 Prioritize active transportation and mobility projects in historically under-invested neighborhoods.
-T 1.11 Partner with schools, employers, transit agencies, Hayward Area Recreation and Park District (HARD), and community groups to teach bicycle and pedestrian safety in schools and workplaces and to educate residents and businesses about the health and environmental benefits of walking, bicycling, and using public transit.
+T 1.8 Identify streets for permanent through traffic closures to promote walking, biking, and other forms of active transportation. - T 1.9 Identify areas of the City to remove parking and/or additional traffic lanes to prioritize outdoor seating and make permanent outdoor dining established during COVID 19. - T 1.10 Prioritize active transportation and mobility projects in historically under-invested neighborhoods. - T 1.11 Partner with schools, employers, transit agencies, Hayward Area Recreation and Park District (HARD), and community groups to teach bicycle and pedestrian safety in schools and workplaces and to educate residents and businesses about the health and environmental benefits of walking, bicycling, and using public transit. - T 1.12 Partner with community organizations and local bike shops to provide rebates for low-income community members to purchase bicycles, helmets, pumps, e-bikes, e-scooters, and other related equipment.
+Work with community partners to provide incentives to promote bicycle, e-bike and e-scooter ownership. -